Latest Vana (VANA) News Update

 Overview:

-The Capella upgrade, completed in July 2025, introduced higher throughput for faster data processing, improved security protocols for user privacy, and streamlined tooling for Data Liquidity Pools.
-Major exchanges like Binance supported the upgrade, ensuring minimal disruption.
+The Capella upgrade aimed to boost Vana’s network performance with higher throughput for faster data transactions, improved privacy safeguards, and streamlined tools for deploying Data Liquidity Pools.
+Major exchanges like Binance temporarily paused withdrawals to support the hard fork.

 What this means: